0x1w/django_endpoint_extractor/README.md

-## About
+## django_endpoint_extractor
-Recursive extract all endpoints from Django 404-page debug information
+A simple python script to get all endpoints from django 404 page with debug information presented

 ## Installation